Mod-two cohomology rings of alternating groups: Steenrod action

 \begin{proof} The proof builds inductively from the Steenrod operations on Dickson algebras using the coproduct, which is the proof for symmetric groups given of Theorem~8.3 in \cite{GSS12}.
 There we use a detection system established by Madsen and Milgram \cite{MaMi79}, while here we use our detection Theorem~\ref{detection}.

 We start with $m = 1$, in which case the coproducts are trivial and the restriction to $AV_{1,2^n}$ of both sides of the equality are zero, as $\ell \geq 3$.
-The restriction of $\gamma_{\ell,1}^+$ to $V_n$ is the corresponding Dickson class, and the sum given by level-$\ell$ bipartitions yields a single possibility, the form depending on $j$, which coincides with that given by Hung \cite{Hung91} for $\sq^j$ on the Dickson class to which it maps.
+The restriction of $\gamma_{\ell,1}^+$ to $V_n$ is the corresponding Dickson class, and the sum given by level-$\ell$ bipartitions yields a single possibility, which by construction coincides with the Steenrod action on the Dickson class to which it maps.

 For $m > 1$, we apply Relation~(\ref{coprod_charged}) of Theorem~\ref{T:presentation}.
 Since coproduct also has a Cartan formula, we can inductively apply our present theorem.
 The coproduct our formula for $\sq^{j} \gamma_{\ell,m}^+$ agrees with $\sq^j$ on the coproduct, as every level-$\ell$ bi-partition of $(j',i)$ and $(j'',k)$ with $j' + j'' = j$ and $i + k = m$ gives rise to a a level-$\ell$ bipartition of $(j,m)$, whose corresponding term has the correct coproduct, and conversely.
-The restrictions to $AV_{1,2m}$ are trivial since we are taking transfer products of Hopf ring monomials where each cup monomial has at least one Hopf ring generator with $\ell \geq 3$.
-For $m= 2^k$ we also note that the restriction to $V_n$ (where $n = \ell + k$) maps transfer decomposibles to zero, so the restriction only depends on the bipartitions with a single term $(j,2^k)$, and the equality again follows from compatibility with Hung's calculation \cite{Hung91}.
+The restrictions to $AV_{1,2m}$ are trivial since we are taking transfer products of Hopf semi-ring monomials where each cup monomial has at least one Hopf semi-ring generator with $\ell \geq 3$.
+For $m= 2^k$, the restriction to $V_n$ (where $n = \ell + k$) maps transfer decomposibles to zero, so the restriction only depends on the bipartitions with a single term $(j,2^k)$, and the equality again follows from compatibility with Hung's calculation \cite{Hung91}.
 Theorem~\ref{detection} now establishes the induction step. \end{proof}

 While a corresponding statement holds for symmetric groups at all levels, for alternating groups we need modifications at the first two levels.